 If you create an account on the app, you can access many other useful features too.
-For starters, myHomework Student Planner supports cross-platform synchronization, and hence enables you to access your data from anywhere.
+For starters, myHomework Student Planner supports cross-platform synchronization and hence enables you to access your data from anywhere.
 You can also attach files and set reminders for your homework when you are signed in.
 Once your homework gets completed, you can mark it done by long pressing on that particular entry.
 You also get a calendar view that makes it very easy to view your schedule over a period of time.

 2. Google Calendar

 If you are looking for an app that not only stores your study schedule but also that of your whole day, then Google Calendar is the app for you.
-With its seamless integration with other Google products and cross-platform synchronisation capabilities, it hardly matters which platform you use it on.
+With its seamless integration with other Google products and cross-platform synchronization capabilities, it hardly matters which platform you use it on.
 With the app, you can create an event, set a reminder, or even set a goal.
 You also get notifications for all your events, reminders, and goals which makes it a really handy tool.

 Google Calendar can also identify all the events or bookings for which you ever received an email on your Gmail account, and automatically add them to your calendar.
-This comes in very useful when you have a busy schedule and can’t remember what all appointments you have at any given time.
+This comes in very useful when you have a busy schedule and can’t remember what appointments you have at any given time.
 It can further help you plan better as you can be sure that no two tasks overlap at the same time.
 Lastly, the app allows you to search from your entries, thus making it very convenient and hassle-free.

 Best Note-Taking Apps

 Now that you have everything planned out, it’s time to take action.
 The most important thing that you are supposed to do in a lecture is to take proper notes.
-While your laptop is your best friend when you are frantically taking notes in a lecture, sometimes you need to jot down some quick points, and taking out your laptop every-time for that is not productive.
+While your laptop is your best friend when you are frantically taking notes in a lecture, sometimes you need to jot down some quick points, and taking out your laptop every time for that is not productive.
 The best way to do that is to note down those points on your smartphone.
 So I tested a few note-taking apps and found the ones below to be the best of the lot.

-The same OneNote that you love using to take notes on a computer has can also be used on your smartphone (Android and iOS).
-Since the notes are synchronized, you can be sure that all your notes will be available to you whichever device you are using it on.
+The same OneNote that you love using to take notes on a computer can also be used on your smartphone (Android and iOS).
+Since the notes are synchronized, you can be sure that all your notes will be available to you on whichever device you are using it.
 Most of the features that you will find in this app are the ones you are already familiar with, that is, if you’ve used OneNote before.
 One important thing to note here is that unless you are signed in using a Microsoft account, you can only take a quick note and the synchronization will not work.

 2. Google Keep

 If you are looking to take short notes, then Google Keep has you covered.
 Having said that, while you can take long notes as well, I’ll suggest you still use OneNote for that.
 Talking about Keep’s features, you can take a simple note or create a list.
 Like OneNote, you can also use Keep to take notes using your finger or a stylus, add voice recordings, and add images.
 In addition to this, you can add different background colours to your notes to differentiate one from another.
 If you want to categorize them, you also get the ability to add custom labels.
-To top is all of, the app also features cross-platform customisation.
+To top all of it, the app also features cross-platform customization.